Copyist: History

 The Louvre in Paris was one of the first museums to enable artists to copy art in 1793.
 Other major museums soon followed such as the Metropolitan Museum of Art (the Met) in New York City in 1872.
 To become a copyist in 1880 at the Louvre, a simple request at the office of the secretary was sufficient.
 After gaining permission to use the museum, a complimentary easel was provided to the artist for a year.
-This is a tradition that still occurs in many copyist programmes today, but the availability of permits is more limited in the 21st century.
+This is a tradition that still occurs in many copyist programs today, but the availability of permits is more limited in the 21st century.

 Permits are renewable, artists often complete more than one session.
 Copyists are still required to follow certain traditions such as being required to cover the floor with a drop cloth to prevent damage to the gallery floors at the Met.

 Notable artists such as Picasso began practising their art as copyists in museums.
 The utility of this programme has frequently been emphasised, for instance artists such as Paul Cézanne and Cennino Cennini.
 Ingres and Delacroix highly emphasised the value of learning from other painters by going to the Louvre and discovering their artistic personalities.
 The benefits of copying were addressed in a study by Okada and Ishibashi (2004).
 It was found that copying caused the participants to assess and compare their own artistic style with others, which led to more creative pieces, in comparison to the control group.